zeroCoder1/Kromacut/README.md

-# StrataPaint
+# Kromacut

 Open-source HueForge-style tool for converting images into stacked, color-layered 3D prints.

-StrataPaint is a browser-first app that helps you reduce an image to a small palette, preview how the image maps to stacked layers, tweak per-color layer heights and ordering, and export a printable STL along with printer swap instructions.
+Kromacut is a browser-first app that helps you reduce an image to a small palette, preview how the image maps to stacked layers, tweak per-color layer heights and ordering, and export a printable STL along with printer swap instructions.

 ## Notable Features